Welcome to the School of Natural Resources and the Environment!

 Click here for more information on admissions and financial aid

 What is an AGEC and which one is best for Natural Resources?

 Because our major is science based, the AGEC-S will best prepare you for your degree in Natural Resources.

 Additional coursework that can be taken at your Community College includes a basic economics course, additional math or physics, and a course in speech communication.
 Please see the 4-year plan for the option in which you are interested for more information on how the requirements for each of our options vary.
 If you have questions, feel free to contact the academic advisors!

 Former UA students seeking readmission can click here for more information

 Advising in the School of Natural Resources and the Environment is an important part of a student’s academic life.

 Our undergraduates have access to professional and faculty advisors throughout their undergraduate careers.

-Students have access to the Academic Advisor (Katie Hughes) and to the Assistant Director for Academic Programs (Dr. John Koprowski) for questions relating to all aspects of their program.
+Students have access to the Academic Advisor (Katie Hughes) and to the Assistant Director for Academic Programs (Dr. Stuart Marsh) for questions relating to all aspects of their program.
 Our students are also assigned a faculty advisor.
 Faculty advise students in the options affiliated with their program and are therefore essential in selecting technical electives, promoting career development, and for mentoring internships and independent studies.
 Additionally our students have access to professional advisors in the College of Agriculture and Life Sciences Career and Academic Services office.
 These advisors assist students with UA policy issues as well as general education and transfer credit.

 School of Natural Resources and the Environment Advisors